EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

 This is a simple way to get an idea of how a Slony cluster is organized.
 Again, we can get all this without downtime or any impact on the Slony cluster.

-## Creating Slonik Scripts Automatically
+### Creating Slonik Scripts Automatically

 Slony gets its configuration entirely through scripts passed to an application called Slonik, which writes configuration entries into a Slony schema within a replicated database.
-At least as far as I know, however, Slony doesn't provide a way to regenerate those scripts based on the contents of that schema.
+At least as far as I know, however, Slony doesn’t provide a way to regenerate those scripts based on the contents of that schema.
 The slony_migrator.pl script will do that for you with the --slonik option.
 For example, here is the Slonik script it generates for the simple configuration:

 ```nohighlight
 josh@eddie:~/devel/bucardo/scripts$ ./slony_migrator.pl -db pagila1 -H myfreebsd --slonik